InternetMaximalism/intmax2-mining-cli/README.md

 You can find detailed information on how to use the CLI in the following documents:

 ### [Quick Start for Beginners - Base Mainnet](docs/mainnet-quickstart.md)
+_Base Mainnet will be available from 19th Oct 00:00 UTC_

 ### [Quick Start for Beginners - Base Testnet](docs/quickstart.md)